Header graphics: Explain that stuff

 If you start off with a glass of water and cool it down, the molecules start to move closer and lock together.
 But at a temperature of about 4°C (39°F), the molecules are as close as they can possibly get.
 In other words, the water has reached its maximum density.
 If you keep on cooling it down, the molecules rearrange themselves into a slightly more open structure.
 This means ice is a little bit less dense than freezing water and that's why ice floats on water that's the same temperature.
 That's extremely important for fish and all kinds of other river and sea creatures, because it means they can survive in winter in the liquid water underneath solid frozen ice.

 Unfortunately, people don't always find the anomalous expansion of water so helpful.
 If the water pipes running under your home freeze solid in winter, the water inside them will turn to ice that takes up more volume—causing the pipes to burst open and then leak when the ice thaws out.
 Why don't we simply use stronger pipes?
 It wouldn't make much difference: water expands with incredible force when it freezes and even very thick metal pipes would still burst.
-You can watch a superb video demonstration of this on the Steve Spangler Science website.
+You can watch a superb video demonstration of a bursting pipe from Steve Spangler.

 Has that kettle boiled yet?
-Well tell it hurry up—I'm dying for a cup of tea!
+Well tell it to hurry up—I'm dying for a cup of tea!
 It may be a nuisance if you're cooking or making drinks, but the length of time it takes water to absorb heat is very useful to us in other ways.
 Water has a high specific heat capacity and that means it can hold or carry more heat per kilogram (or pound) than virtually any other substance.
 That's why we use water in heating systems such as radiators, because each liter of water that trickles through the pipes carries and delivers more heat.
-Of course the drawback is that the water takes some time to heat up in the first place.
+Of course the drawback is that the water takes some time to heat up in the first place—but on the other hand, the water in your bathtub will stay hotter, longer for exactly the same reason.

 You've probably seen insects that can walk on water.
 They're supported by a kind of invisible "structure" on the surface known as surface tension.
 It happens because water molecules attract very strongly to one another—that's also why water forms droplets on windows rather than spreading out in a perfectly thin film, as oil would.
 Imagine all the drops in a basin full of water trying to attract one another.
 Effectively, they're "linking arms" and forming an invisible skin on the surface that's strong enough to support things like needles and razor blades that are heavy enough to sink.
 All kinds of insects, including spiders, pondskaters, and water boatmen, use surface tension to move across water.
 In theory, you could walk on water too if you could spread your weight across a big enough area to take advantage of surface tension.